Looking for Something New?

 While boxing does not target the back muscles to the extent that rowing does, it is still quite surprising how much of a workout your back does get with boxing.
 Part of the reason is because constantly returning your hands to a protective position after every punch involved using your back muscles in ways you haven’t before, and the constant activation is a workout in any sense.
 Boxing targets the shoulders most of all, so if you think this is an area where you are lacking strength or endurance, boxing will for sure take care of that.

 Just as importantly, boxing is a fun challenge, it’s a more social sport than many people think, and it’s easily accessible and affordable.
 All you really need are a membership and a good pair of boxing gloves.
-For information on where to get started with equipment, we recommend KO Boxing Gloves.
-There’s even some info on that site about smaller pieces of equipment that you can take anywhere, like jump ropes, that could help you maintain your level of fitness.

 High-Intensity Circuit Training